amazon-science/proteno/README.md

 ## License

-This project is released under the CC-BY-NC-4.0 and other licenses:
+This project is released under CC-BY-NC-4.0 and other licenses:

 - English: CC-BY-SA
 - Spanish: CC-BY-SA